Flytre/Mechanix/README.md

 For a list of features please check the mods [wiki](https://www.flytre.net/mechanix)!

 ## License
 You may notice the license is All Rights Reserved.
-Luckily, I have outlined your powers here [license](https://github.com/Flytre/Mechanix/blob/master/LICENSE):
+Luckily, I have outlined your powers in this license: [license](https://github.com/Flytre/Mechanix/blob/master/LICENSE).

 *A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result within the context of a Minecraft mod or addon.
 Basically you can't copy the code, rename the variables, add whitespace and say it's different.
 It's not.